Diseases & Conditions

 Myelogram.
-This is a special type of CT scan.
-In this procedure, a contrast dye is injected into the spinal canal to make the spinal cord and nerve roots show up more clearly.
+In this imaging procedure, contrast dye is injected into the spinal canal to make the spinal cord and nerve roots show up more clearly.
 A CT scan is usually done immediately following the myelogram while the contrast dye is still in the spinal canal.

 Electromyography (EMG).
 Electromyography measures the electrical impulses of the muscles at rest and during contractions.
 Nerve conduction studies are often done along with EMG to determine if a spinal nerve is functioning properly.